abcrun/Class/README.md

 ### Methods (方法)
 - `object.extends(parent)` -- `object` stands for 'Class' means changing the super Class of `object`. `object` stands for 'insatance of Class' means adding properties of `object`.
+- `instanceObject.set(name,value)` -- setting the property to the instanced object.
+- `instanceObject.get(name,value)` -- getting the property to the instanced object.

 ### Examples (实例)
 `Class.create([constructor[,extends]])`